 - if the UE Usage Type value is not available in the subscription data of the user, the HSS shall answer as if the MME/SGSN had not requested the UE Usage Type parameter.

+If the RAT-type was present in the request, the HSS may check whether the RAT type the UE is using is allowed for the subscriber in the serving PLMN.
+If it is not, a Result Code of DIAMETER_ERROR_RAT_NOT_ALLOWED shall be returned.